Philadelphia Eagles reach NFL playoffs after Vikings fall to Bears

 The results ensured that the Eagles would grab the last spot in the NFC's postseason tournament while sparing them the embarrassment of becoming the first defending NFL champion since the 2016 Denver Broncos to not make the playoffs in the subsequent season.

-Philadelphia will travel to Chicago to play the Bears in the wild card round next weekend, while the NFC East Champion Dallas Cowboys will host the Seattle Seahawks.
+Philadelphia will travel to Chicago to play the Bears in the wild card round next Sunday afternoon, while the NFC East Champion Dallas Cowboys will host the Seattle Seahawks on Saturday night.

 Elsewhere, the Los Angeles Rams locked up the No. 2 seed in the NFC with a 48-32 victory over the San Francisco 49ers.
 The New Orleans Saints, who wrapped up home-field advantage throughout the NFC playoffs last week, rested several offensive starters in their season finale, a 33-14 home loss to the already-eliminated Carolina Panthers.